LuMingYinDetect/libming_defects/libming_detect_1.md

 libming download address:
 https://github.com/libming/libming.git

-1.At line 531 in the file /libming/src/actioncompiler/listaction.c, the printf function is used to output the string returned by the readString function, as shown in the following image:
+1.At line 531 of the printActionRecord function in the file /libming/src/actioncompiler/listaction.c, the printf function is used to output the string returned by the readString function, as shown in the following image:

 ![image](https://github.com/LuMingYinDetect/libming_defects/blob/main/libming_1.png)